 Whenever I address the importance of sleep in one of my seminars on Personal Sustainability for Leaders and Teams, I ask if anyone in the audience has used a sleep-cycle app such as Sleep Cycle or Sleep Bot.

-So what’s at work here – the placebo or a real effect?
+go to site So what’s at work here – the placebo or a real effect?

 Sleep cycle apps track your movement overnight in order to estimate the sleep stage you are in.
 It then wakes you in a light stage of sleep, making it much easier to get out of bed than if the alarm drags you out of a deep sleep-stage, which can leave you feeling groggy and disoriented.
 In practice this means you have to take your phone to bed with you, and you set your alarm with about a half an hour leeway, to allow for an optimal waking time.
 That’s the premise anyway.